SlowsieNT/Genshin-Impact/Retrier3-Guided-Rerolling.md

 ## Notes
 - Script must be run as Administrator
    - Otherwise it cannot hook the window
+- (Fend off dragon quest is handled by the script)
 ## Setting the script first time
 1. Setup `Retrier3.ahk.inf`
    - Choose to play as Aether by changing section `Player` by field `Female` to `0`